Icon of Christ of Latomos: Interpretation

+Detail of the scroll in Christ's hand.

 The two figures in the icon lack the identifying labels that were common in Byzantine art.
 This has led to multiple proposed ideas as to who the figures represent.
 André Grabar argued that the figures were Saints Peter and Paul, and that the scene represents the Traditio Legis.

 Andreas Xyngopoulos interpreted the figures to be Old Testament prophets.
 This is the most widely held interpretation.
 In the Bible, the Prophet Ezekiel has a vision in which he sees God surrounded by light and sees the four creatures shown in the Icon of Latomos (Book of Ezekiel, chapter 1).
 The Prophet Habakkuk has a similar vision (Book of Habakkuk, chapter 3).
 This has led researchers to consider that the two figures are perhaps the prophets Ezekiel and Habakkuk.
 In this way, the icon is understood to be a depiction of the Old Testament Theophany (Theophany meaning the appearance of God).

 Another interpretation is that the icon represents the Resurrection of Jesus.
 Through prophecies, Habakkuk foretold the resurrection.
 These resurrectional prophecies were made popular by Saint Gregory Nazianzus' Second Oration for Easter.
 This leads researchers who assume a natural origin for the icon to theorize that it was made because of the popularity that Saint Gregory brought to Habakkuk.
 The figure of Ezekiel also lends itself to this interpretation since he also has resurrectional prophecies.

 The most generally agreed upon interpretation is that the icon depicts the apocalyptic scene of Christ's Second Coming.
 This is supported by the story of the monk Sennuphius who is said to have asked God through prayer to see this Second Coming.
 In turn, Sennuphius found the icon, which led Abbott Ignatius to interpret it as an apocalyptic scene.